connor-hanan/blueskyS3DataPipeline/README.md

 dagster dev
 ```

-This command will launch a GUI on your local machine, allowing you to interact with the pipeline visually!
+This command will launch a nice little web interface where you can configure the pipeline visually.

 ![dagster-gui](./images/dagster-ui.png)

-And there you have it!
-From here, we can schedule the pipeline to run automatically, along with many other administrative functions!